mjacobs02/GenAI-Education/using_genai.md

 </details>
 <br>

 Remember, this is just one way to structure prompts, the most important principle is simply providing enough detail and context for the AI to understand exactly what you need.
-Remember that the custom AI assistant can help you create prompts and workflows tailored to your specific use cases aswell.
+Remember that the custom AI assistant can help you create prompts and workflows tailored to your specific use cases as well.
 ```
 ````